-21.3.2 Input parameters
+21.3.1 Input parameters

-For DT{50} in soil, sediment and water, modelling endpoints in accordance with the recent version of FOCUS degradation kinetics report should be used.
-If K{oc} and/or DT{50} are pH dependent, data representative for the concerned member states should be applied in the simulations31 (see Table 8 and text in chapter 21.2 - ground water).
+For DT ${50}$ in soil, sediment and water, modelling endpoints in accordance with the recent version of FOCUS degradation kinetics report should be used.
+If $K{oc}$ and/or DT ${50}$ are pH dependent, data representative for the concerned member states should be applied in the simulations $^{34}$ (see Table 8 and text in chapter 21.2.2 - Substance input data).
 FOCUS default values should be applied where appropriate.
-For the plant uptake factor the requirements are the same as for groundwater, i.e., a default value of 0 should be used unless Briggs's equation is applicable (see further information under section 21.2 - Groundwater).
+For the plant uptake factor the requirements are the same as for groundwater, i.e., a default value of 0 should be used unless Briggs's equation is applicable (see further information under section 21.2 - Groundwater ).
 All input values used for the simulations have to be reported, including the application window chosen for the step 3 & 4 simulations.
 Applicants need to ensure that the choice of the application window results in an application date that is relevant and representative enough of the worst-case use (i.e. the application date should be representative of the growth stages with the lowest interception).

-21.3.3 Application dates
+21.3.2 Application dates

 The program AppDate 3.06 should be used when selecting the application dates for all FOCUS Step 3 scenarios.
 There is a problem in AppDate (3.0.6) for the FOCUS MACRO D1 scenario for the early spring application timing in winter cereals (e.g., BBCH 20 and BBCH 30).
 At BBCH 20 in winter cereals, AppDate suggests an application window starting with the 10th of Oct, which is not correct.
 For BBCH 30, the suggested application window starting the 25th of March is considered early.
-Thus, for the drainage scenario D1, for winter cereals at BBCH 20, the application window suggested for BBCH 21 by AppDate should be used.
-For BBCH 21-29 the application windows suggested by AppDate should be used.
-For BBCH 30 and above, it is possible to use a more realistic application window in winter cereals, however, a justification always needs to be provided if the chosen application window deviates from the application window suggested by AppDate.
+For BBCH 20 and above, it is possible to use a more realistic application window in winter cereals, however, a justification always needs to be provided if the chosen application window deviates from the application window suggested by AppDate.
 Please note that the application date chosen by PAT in Focus Step 3 should represent a 'realistic worst-case' with respect to precipitation and crop interception for the intended uses.